mpope9/offline_search.wasm/README.md

 The WASM, example Javascript code, and example HTML script will be generated to the `build/` directory.
 You can copy that into your site for usage.
 It includes minified versions of the Javascript code, which should be suited for production.
 Be sure to copy the `offline_search_wasm.data` file into the same directory as the `offline_search_wasm.js` file.
 This contains the search index.

-The example Javascript code provided in `offline_filter.js` should be enough for production.
+The example Javascript code provided in `offline_search.js` should be enough for production.
 However, it is also a good starting point if a more advanced implementation is needed.

 Alternativly, the script in `scripts/build` can be used.
 This will not call `terser`.

 ## Implementation Comparisons :bulb:
-Here we compare offline_filter.wasm to both [elasticlunr.js](https://github.com/weixsong/elasticlunr.js) and [Tinysearch](https://github.com/tinysearch/tinysearch).
+Here we compare `offline_search.wasm` to both [elasticlunr.js](https://github.com/weixsong/elasticlunr.js) and [Tinysearch](https://github.com/tinysearch/tinysearch).
 These libraries are very high quality, and their work is greatly appreciated.

 #### In comparision to `elasticlunr.js`:
 1) Smaller and more efficient.